SCE's "Final Decision" Rates, Part 2: Commercial Rate Changes

 - Does not have demand charges (more favorable for solar)

-- The summer on-peak energy charge is significant, has a charge of almost 55 cents per kWh
+- The summer on-peak energy charge is significant and has a charge of almost 55 cents per kWh

 - 15,000 participant cap